 Other good answer would be specifying a subject you do not like to teach, for example Math.

 If you opt for this answer, don’t forget to elaborate on it, saying that you still try your best in every lesson, doesn’t matter if you like to teach the subject.
 Your attitude is the most important thing after all.

 I have good listening skills, and I believe to understand the emotions and problems of children.
 Benefiting from this ability, I was able to connect even with the most problematic children in the classroom.
 From my weaknesses I would mention computer skills.
 I am more of a people person, and I need to improve on my computer skills.
 I actually work on that, visiting evening classes.

 People say that I am a creative mind, which definitely helps me while teaching.
 Children are rarely bored with me, as I always have some ideas on how to make the lessons more engaging and interesting.
 But I do not like to teach Math, it’s just not my favorite subject, and I know I could do it better.
 That’s something I work on right now.

 Next Interview Questions:

-- Do you think that we should treat all the students equally?
+- Do you think we should treat all students equally?